stepbrobd/sora/README.md

 ## Legal

-**_Sora is not made for Piracy!
-The Sora project does not condone any form of piracy._**
+**_Sora is not intended for piracy.
+The Sora project does not endorse or support any form of piracy._**

 ### No Liability

-The developer(s) of this software assumes no liability for damages, legal claims, or other issues arising from the use or misuse of this software or any third-party modules.
+The developer(s) of this software assume no liability for damages, legal claims, or other issues arising from the use or misuse of this software or any third-party modules.
 Users bear full responsibility for their actions.
-Use this software and modules at your own risk.
+Use of this software and its modules is at your own risk.

 ### Third-Party Websites and Intellectual Property

-This software is not affiliated with or endorsed by any third-party entity.
+This software is not affiliated with or endorsed by any third-party entities.
 Any references to third-party sites in user-generated modules do not imply endorsement.
-Users are responsible for verifying that their scraping activities comply with the terms of service and intellectual property rights of the sites they interact with.
+Users are responsible for ensuring their scraping activities comply with the terms of service and intellectual property rights of the sites they interact with.

 ### DMCA

-The developer(s) are not responsible for the misuse of any content inside or outside the app and shall not be responsible for the dissemination of any content within the app.
-Any violations should be sent to the source website or module creator.
-The developer is not legally responsible for any module used inside the app.
+The developer(s) are not responsible for the misuse of any content inside or outside the app and shall not be held liable for the dissemination of any content within the app.
+Any violations should be reported to the source website or module creator.
+The developer bears no legal responsibility for any module used within the app.